psyfercom/psyfermedia/README.md

-# My TV Shows and Movies Collection
+# psyfermedia - My TV and Movie Collection

 Welcome to my repository where I curate a list of TV shows and movies I'm interested in watching or have already downloaded as torrents.
 This repository serves as my personal catalog, making it easy for me to keep track of what I want to watch and what I've already enjoyed.